 Buying a Book of Business

 The quickest way to hit the ground running as a new agent is to buy a book of business from another agent.
 The book in this sense, refers to a client list and their associated policies.
 When you purchase a book, the selling agent transfers the accounts to you.

-You gain a book of clients - renewals and any new commissions from the list but clients are under no obligation to stay with you under the switch.
+You gain a book of clients - renewals and any new commissions from the list.
 The cost per policy varies and can depend on the market, commission and renewal rate.

-Generally speaking, it can be a risk to purchase any list and many companies will help you build your own.
-SAI for instance, offers many marketing tips, resources and on-going webinars to help you build your own book of business.
-We find it better to build your own list and vet them out, vs. picking up emails who may have never heard of you.
+Generally speaking, it can be a risk to purchase any book of business and many companies will help you build your own.
+Secure American for instance helps agents start their agencies from policy number 1.
+Secure American provides the resources and on-going webinars to help you build your own book of business.

 There’s so much more involved with building your insurance business!
-For the most part, this article hits on some of the expenses you may face in the beginning as well as recurring monthly cost - but if you are interested in taking the leap to build a recession-proof business you can manage, get in contact with us at SAI, we are here Monday through Friday, from 9:00 AM to 5:00 PM to assist you throughout the entire process.
+For the most part, this article hits on some of the expenses you may face in the beginning as well as recurring monthly cost - but if you are interested in taking the leap to build a recession-proof business you can manage, get in contact with us at Secure American Insurance , we are here Monday through Friday, from 9:00 AM to 5:00 PM to assist you throughout the entire process.